 The garden is an artwork - the artwork is a garden.

-The bronze fruits were stolen several years ago and some plinths were damaged.
-The gardens were not maintained and the paths became overgrown.
+The bronze fruits were stolen a number of years ago and some plinths were damaged.
+The gardens were not maintained for some time and the paths became overgrown.

 A description of The Tasting Garden and its creation in 1998 is here.